beginner-corp/docs.begin.com/src/shared/docs/en/getting-started/quickstart.md

 ### Create new routes

-- Create new HTTP routes by opening Begin, clicking `Functions` in the left nav, and clicking the `Add a Fucntion` buttons
+- Create new HTTP routes by opening Begin, clicking `Functions` in the left nav, and clicking the `Add a Function` buttons
   - New routes will be automatically committed to your project
   - Run `git pull && npx hydrate` to set up your new routes locally